 Are you sick of sending email campaigns that just aren’t being opened?
-Are you wondering what you can specifically do to improve open rates for future campaigns?
-While there are many factors which contribute to achieving the best possible open rates; there are a some that are absolutely critical to the success of your campaigns.
+Do you constantly ask yourself how to improve open rates While there are many factors which contribute to achieving the best possible open rates; there are a some that are absolutely critical to the success of your campaigns.

 1. Get the Subject Line Right.